SQream/sqream_docs/operational_guides/logging.rst

 ***********************
 Logging
 ***********************
 Locating the Log Files
 ==========================
 The :ref:`storage cluster<storage_cluster>` contains a ``logs`` directory.
 Each worker produces a log file in its own directory, which can be identified by the worker's hostname and port.

-..
-TODO: expand this by giving some use caes for working with log files directly in sqream (troubleshooting, performance analysis, monitoring, that kind of thing.
-Stick to things customers actually use and/or we instruct them to do with the logs, not theoretical things they could do with the logs

 .. note:: Additional internal debug logs may reside in the main ``logs`` directory.